 To be accepted for an observership, you must:

 Contact a Memorial Sloan Kettering faculty member to request an invitation to apply for an observership.

 Provide the potential host/sponsor with the following information:

 - Contact information (email address and phone number)

 - Preferred dates of visit

-If the individual you have contacted agrees to host your visit, he or she will contact the International Observership Program office and you will receive an application invitation by e-mail.
+If the individual you have contacted agrees to sponsor your visit, he or she will arrange for you to receive access to the online application.

 Complete the Online Application Form